 The Hotel del Coronado on Coronado Beach in San Diego is a great destination beach hotel — albeit a pricey one— for families with teens.
 The beach is everything a California beach should be.
 Plus, the hotel has something many resorts lack: activities and amenities specifically for teens.

-One of my favorite places to take my boys when they were teens was Wailea Beach in Maui, Hawaii.
+Wailea Beach in Maui, Hawaii was one of my favorite places to take my sons when they were teens.
 But to be honest, a big reason we love it is the pool at the Grand Wailea Resort.
 As much as my children like this beach, they like the pool more.
-The Grand Wailea is a huge destination resort so hotel, but you don’t have to leave the exceptionally lovely grounds at all if you don’t want to—and your teens probably won’t.
+The Grand Wailea, a Waldorf Astoria property is a huge destination resort .
+You don’t have to leave the exceptionally lovely grounds at all if you don’t want to—and your teens probably won’t.